 Today also marks the day Watergate broke

-There is only one U.S. president ever to have resigned from office - Richard Nixon [although watch this space!].
-It all began in June 1972, when five men were caught at 2.30am trying to bug the offices of the Democrat National Committee in Watergate, after breaking into the building.
+There is only one U.S. president ever to have resigned from office - Richard Nixon.
+It all began in June 1972, when five men were caught at 2.30 am trying to bug the offices of the Democrat National Committee in Watergate, after breaking into the building.

 Four months later, the FBI had established that they were linked to a successful campaign to re-elect Nixon as president.
 Over the next few months, senior government officials would resign, and the White House lawyer, John Dean, was fired, as officials endeavoured to cover the president's back.

 On this day in 1973, The Post broke the story that Dean had told investigators that Nixon had discussed covering up the break-in with him "at least 35 times."
 But Tricky Dicky clung on, protesting his innocence, for over a year.
 We're marking the occasion with a Waters of Chaos, one of our own creations based on genever, Chartreuse and overproof rum.